 Reviewing the pricing chart above, Byte is clearly the least expensive, as well as the fastest to see results, plus they throw in a free retainer + case.
 Candid is a more established brand for just a few dollars more per month, while Invisalign is the MOST established of the three, but a lot pricier and requires in-person monthly office visits — not ideal, especially during a global Coronavirus outbreak!

 Head to Head Teeth Aligner Comparisons

 Candid vs Byte

 Both innovative teeth aligner companies say they can straighten your choppers without the need for a doctor’s visit.
 And both are similarly priced ($2,100 vs $1,895 advertised price for upfront payment of daytime aligners).
 The major differences are:

 2) Byte has an at-night only option, while Candid does not.
 Although it’s a bit more expensive than the standard all-day version, nighttime only aligners are ideal for anyone who doesn’t care to deal with teeth alignment at work or at school.
 If that’s important to you, look no further.
 Byte is your only option.

 3. Byte offers the first retainer for FREE, which saves you $99.

-4) An impression kit from Byte is 70% less expensive than Candid’s when you use code 01BYTEFVF100TS at checkout.
+4) An impression kit from Byte is 70% less expensive than Candid’s when you use our promo code at checkout.
 For a limited time, Byte is also throwing in free whitening Snow (see below) with that referral code as well!